Mary Schryer

-Mary Schryer was a Liberal Member of the Legislative Assembly (MLA) in New Brunswick, Canada, representing the constituency of Quispamsis.
-Schryer was elected in the September 18, 2006 general election for the Legislative Assembly of New Brunswick.
+Mary Schryer is a Canadian politician who was formerly a Member of the Legislative Assembly (MLA) in New Brunswick, Canada, representing the constituency of Quispamsis.
+A member of the Liberal Party of New Brunswick, Schryer was elected in the September 18, 2006 general election for the Legislative Assembly of New Brunswick.
 She lost her riding in the September 27, 2010 election.

 Prior to the election, Schryer was a financial planner and sales manager with Clarica, part of Sun Life Financial, in Quispamsis, New Brunswick, a director of the area's health services corporation and a member of the town council.

 She was named to the cabinet on October 3, 2006.